Why Students Fail the Ontario Real Estate Exam

 Failing the Ontario real estate exam is more common than most people admit, and it is rarely about intelligence or effort.
 It is usually about method.
 Students prepare hard for the wrong thing, walk in feeling ready, and meet an exam that asks them to reason rather than recite.

-Reason one: memorizing definitions instead of building judgment
+Are you memorizing definitions instead of building judgment?

 A handful of topics carry a disproportionate share of scenario questions: who you represent and what you owe them (client versus self-represented party), how representation is structured (designated versus multiple representation), and what must be disclosed (material facts and material latent defects).
-Students often leave these "mostly understood" and spend their remaining time on easier, more comfortable material.
+These all sit under TRESA and its regulations, the Code of Ethics (O. Reg.
+365/22) and the General Regulation (O. Reg.
+567/05).
+Students often leave them "mostly understood" and spend their remaining time on easier, more comfortable material.
 Mostly understood is exactly the level the exam punishes, because the wrong options are written for people who are close but not solid.

-Reason four: not reviewing why wrong answers were wrong
+Are you reviewing why your wrong answers were wrong?

 Doing practice questions without studying the misses is rehearsal without correction.
 The students who improve fastest treat every wrong answer as data: what did I believe that was not true, and what will I look for next time?
 Reviewing the explanation for all four options, then re-drilling the missed questions days later, is what turns a weak topic into a strong one.
 ExamPass is built around exactly this loop, with full explanations on every question and a drill mode that rebuilds sets from your past misses.

-Reason five: treating the simulations like the theory exams
+Are you treating the simulations like the theory exams?

 See courses and pricing · How to pass the Ontario real estate exam